NewhavenDisplay/NHD_US2066/README.md

 This code is written for the Arduino Mega.

-To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder NHD_US2066.
+To download.
+Click the DOWNLOADS button in the top right corner, rename the uncompressed folder NHD_US2066.
 Check that the NHD_US2066 folder contains NHD_US2066.cpp and NHD_US2066.h

 Place the NHD_US2066 library folder in your /libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.